benyap/java-programming-tutorial/README.md

 - Check if a graph is a tree
 - Check if a graph is a valid spanning tree

-## Problem solving
-The `problemsolving` package contains implementations of various problem solving examples.

-The following problems have a sample solution:
-- Fake Coin (12 coins)

 ## Sorting
 The `sorting` package contains implementations of various sorting algorithms.
 They all inherit the `Sorter` abstract class, which provides a method to sort an Object and a method to verify that the Object is sorted.